 Lifestyle Changes to Manage Heart Attack

-Recovery includes taking steps to improve cardiovascular health and prevent another heart attack.
+Heart attack recovery includes taking steps to improve your cardiovascular health and prevent another heart attack.
 Many daily habits can improve your heart health.
 Focusing on factors that you can modify will also enhance the quality of your life and overall well being.
 Lifestyle changes include:

 Secondhand smoke is also detrimental to your health.
 Ask people to avoid smoking in your home or car and avoid smoky environments.